Integrating People, Practices and Ideas:

 Cara Sterling Director

 Cara Sterling is the director of the Health Care Initiative at Harvard Business School.
 As its founding director, she is responsible for creating and overseeing all aspects of the Initiative, including student programming, alumni outreach, and health care faculty support.
 She holds MBA and MPH degrees from the University of California at Berkeley.
-Prior to joining HBS Ms. Sterling worked in the health care industry for 15 years with payor, provider, and biopharma organizations.
+Prior to joining HBS Cara worked in the health care industry for 15 years with payor, provider, and biopharma organizations.

 Health Care Initiative Advisory Board